Traffic jams in Karachi as police use tear gas on protesters marching towards CM House

 The traffic police chief said that 4pm to 7pm were considered peak hours when “traffic is moving bumper to bumper”.

 “Due to the closure of the four major roads, there is a major impact on adjacent roads like I.I.
 Chundrigar Road, Abdullah Haroon, M.T.
-Khan and Saddar,” he added.
+Khan and Saddar,” she added.

 According to traffic alerts issued by the Karachi police, the roads were closed due to “security reasons”.
 The alerts said, “Traffic from PIDC Chowk is being diverted towards Club Road, and from State Life Building towards B. Mountain Road,” adding, “Traffic from Sultanabad Chowki is being directed towards Mai Kolachi Road and Boat Basin.